cdl-geneseo/r/sections/05-renaming-recoding-data.md

 ## Recoding

 Some analyses and visualizations require a change to the nature of a variable through a transformation (e.g., converting numbers to category labels, computing the logarithm of values).
 In other situations, it is necessary to create new variables based on existing variables.
 To change variables or create new variables based on existing variables, we first need to access a variable from within a data frame.
-We can access a single variable using the **$** convention.
+Again, we access a single variable using the `$` convention.

 ### Accessing a single variable